SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

     NEAR/3
      ("disabled" OR "disabilit*" OR "unemployed" OR "older" OR "elderly" OR "poor" OR "poorest" OR "poverty" OR "disadvantaged" OR
-      "vulnerab*" OR "displaced" OR "marginali$ed" OR "developing countr*" OR "specific learning disabilit*" OR "SLD" OR "other health impairment*” OR "autism spectrum disorder*" OR "ASD" OR "emotional disturbance*" OR "speech impairment*" OR
+      "vulnerab*" OR "displaced" OR "marginali$ed" OR "developing countr*" OR "specific learning disabilit*" OR "SLD" OR "other health impairment*" OR "autism spectrum disorder*" OR "ASD" OR "emotional disturbance*" OR "speech impairment*" OR
       "language impairment*" OR "visual impairment*" OR "blindness" OR "deafness" OR "hearing impairment*" OR "deaf-blindness" OR
       "orthopedic impairment*" OR "intellectual disabilit*" OR "traumatic brain injur*" OR "multiple disabilit*") )